astramieri/azure-data-fundamentals/docs/module_7/paas_solutions.md

 ## Azure HDInsight

 **Azure HDInsight** is an Azure service that supports multiple open-source data analytics cluster types.
 Although not as user-friendly as Azure Synapse Analytics and Azure Databricks, it can be a suitable option if your analytics solution relies on multiple open-source frameworks or if you need to migrate an existing on-premises Hadoop-based solution to the cloud.

+## Polybase

+Polybase is a **data virtualization feature** for SQL Server.

+PolyBase enables your SQL Server instance to query data with T-SQL directly from different sources without separately installing client connection software.

+PolyBase allows you to join data from a SQL Server instance with external data.